sjswuitchik/summerREU2020/week3/week3_outline.md

 ## Step 2: Calculate coverage for each individual

 We'll need to look at the coverage for all individuals, which we can do now that we have a BAM for each individual (output from week 2).
+Create a slurm script (with #SBATCH commands and the module load command)